madhuyadu/docker-boston-heroku/README.md

 # Credits
-Thanks to Krish Naik ( No one needs his introduction :-) ) for the amazing support provided for creation of this repository.
+Thanks to Krish Naik ( No one needs his introduction :superhero_man: ) for the amazing support provided for creation of this repository.